 - First, find out if you have these hormone imbalances.
 You can order your own tests here.
 (You’ll find a coupon code there for $20 off)

-- Address hormonal imbalances via the Cooking For Balance program
+- Address hormonal imbalances with our Cooking For Hormone Balance cookbook

 - Do the Thyroid Detox to reset your hormones in 12 days.